top of page

 What is my Approach?

-When it comes to addressing the changes of perimenopause, I primarily focus on symptoms, as they are often the best indicator of what’s happening in your body.
+When it comes to understanding the changes of perimenopause, I primarily focus on symptoms, as they are often the best indicator of what’s happening in your body.
 However, I believe hormonal testing can be a very helpful tool to guide treatment and ensure a comprehensive approach.

 Comments